qtrinh/qpipeline/INDEX_DATABASES.md

 #sort the file by chromosomes, start, and end
 cat $FILE  | sort -k1,1 -k2,2n -k3,3n > ${FILE}.sorted

-# Zip the sorted file using bgzip
+# Zip the sorted file using bgzip ( bgzip is part of tabix )
 bgzip ${FILE}.sorted